FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Incorporate styles elements (including SCSS variables and mixins) into a `_theme.scss` file
 - Use Angular Component scope styling and the `@import` directive

+**Additional requirements:**

+- Be sure to **test** your project completely in **all major browsers** (Chrome, Firefox, Safari, Opera, IE11) when you think you're finished

 **Stretch goals:**

 - Save the Colonist object in local storage:
-	- When the user submits the registration form, the API will return a Colonist object in the response to the POST request
+	- When the user submits the registration form, the API will return a Colonist object in the response to the `POST` request
 	- You'll need to save this new Colonist object using `localStorage`, and retrieve it later in the Encounters Component
-	- You'll also need to send a colonist ID when POST-ing an encounter
+	- You'll also need to send a colonist ID when `POST`-ing an encounter

 - WordPress integration with the WP REST API (v2):
 	- Create a blog Component/Route and display posts from by Mars Colonists in your app